ManroopDhanoa/Fake-Virus-Pop-Up/README.md

-Project Overview:
+##Project Overview

-Objective: Created an interactive webpage simulating a virus warning alert for educational and demonstration purposes.
+#Objective: Created an interactive webpage simulating a virus warning alert for educational and demonstration purposes.
 Technologies Used: HTML, CSS, JavaScript.